chrisburnell/chrisburnell.com/_posts/articles/2013-06-18-persistent-shadows.md

 date: 2013-06-18 02:45:00

 title: Persistent Shadows
-lede: How easy is it to keep a shadow’s direction consistent whilst rotating an element?
+lede: How easy is it to keep a shadow's direction consistent whilst rotating an element?
 tags:
 - codepen
 - css